Radakovic/event_tickets_admin/README.md

 Because of short period given for task these features are not finished or maybe not even started

-- FORMS does not exist or does not work
+- FORMS only form witch exist and works is for creating new organizer
 - TEST does not exist - im very sad about this, but i simply didn't have time for that